rach/rach.github.io/_posts/2015-08-14-handling-race-condition-insert-with-sqlalchemy.md

     url = Column('url', Unicode, index=True, unique=True, nullable=False)
 {% endhighlight %}

-the `link` table is composed of 2 columns:
+The `link` table is composed of 2 columns:

- - an `id` column which is autoincrement primary key
+  - an `id` column which is an integer primary key with autoincrement
   - an `url` column with an unique constraint.

-We want to be able to insert new link, but if we try to insert an existing url then we want to retrieve the link of object.
+We want to be able to insert new link, but if we try to insert an existing URL then we want to retrieve the existing link of object.
-This operation is commonly referred as `get_or_create` and it's a commonly used in Django.
+This operation is commonly referred as `get or create` and it's a commonly used in Django.
-If we don't care about race condition then a first version of code may look like this:
+If we don't care about race condition then a first version of the code may look like this:

 {% highlight python %}